15. The Notion of the Religious World That: “When the Lord Jesus Returns, He Will Be Male, Rather Than Female”

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Preface

 Each stage of work done by God has its own practical significance.
 Back then, when Jesus came, He came in male form, and when God comes this time, His form is female.
 From this, you can see that God’s creation of both men and women can be of use in His work, and with Him there is no distinction of gender.
 When His Spirit comes, He can take on any flesh He pleases, and that flesh can represent Him; whether male or female, it can represent God as long as it is His incarnate flesh.
 If Jesus had appeared as a female when He came, in other words, if an infant girl, and not a boy, had been conceived by the Holy Spirit, that stage of work would have been completed all the same.
 If that had been the case, then the present stage of work would have to be completed by a male instead, but the work would be completed all the same.
 The work done in each stage has its significance; neither stage of work is repeated, nor does it conflict with the other.
 At the time, Jesus, in doing His work, was called the only Son, and “Son” implies the male gender.
 Why is the only Son not mentioned in this current stage?
 Because the requirements of the work have necessitated a change in gender from that of Jesus.
 With God there is no distinction of gender.
 He does His work as He wishes, and in doing His work He is not subject to any restrictions, but is especially free.
 Yet every stage of work has its own practical significance.
 God became flesh twice, and it is self-evident that His incarnation during the last days is the final time.
 He has come to make known all His deeds.
 If in this stage He did not become flesh in order personally to do work for man to witness, man would forever cling to the notion that God is only male, not female.
 Before this, all humanity believed that God could only be male and that a female could not be called God, for all humanity regarded men as having authority over women.
 They believed that no woman could take on authority, only men.
 What is more, they even said that man was the head of woman and that woman must obey man and could not surpass him.
 In times past, when it was said that man was woman’s head, this was directed at Adam and Eve, who had been beguiled by the serpent—not at man and woman as they had been created by Jehovah in the beginning.
 Of course, a woman must obey and love her husband, and a husband must learn to feed and support his family.
 These are the laws and decrees set forth by Jehovah that humankind must abide by in their lives on earth.
 Jehovah said to woman, “Your desire shall be to your husband, and he shall rule over you.”
 He spoke thus only so that humankind (that is, both man and woman) might live normal lives under the dominion of Jehovah, and so that the lives of humankind might have a structure, and not fall out of their proper order.
 Therefore, Jehovah made appropriate rules for how man and woman should act, though this was only in regard to all the created beings living on the earth, and bore no relation to God’s incarnate flesh.
 How could God be the same as His created beings?
 His words were directed only toward the humankind of His creation; it was in order for humankind to live normal lives that He established rules for man and woman.
 In the beginning, when Jehovah created humankind, He made two kinds of human being, both male and female; and so there is the division of male and female in His incarnate fleshes.
 He did not decide His work based on the words He spoke to Adam and Eve.
 The two times He has become flesh have been determined entirely according to His thinking at the time He first created humankind; that is, He has completed the work of His two incarnations based on the male and the female before they were corrupted. … When Jehovah twice became flesh, the gender of His flesh was related to the male and the female who had not been beguiled by the serpent; it was in accordance with the male and the female who had not been beguiled by the serpent that He twice became flesh.
 Do not think that the maleness of Jesus was the same as that of Adam, who was beguiled by the serpent.
 The two are completely unrelated, they are males of two different natures.
 Surely it cannot be that the maleness of Jesus proves He is the head of all women but not of all men?
 Is He not the King of all the Jews (including both men and women)?
 He is God Himself, not just the head of woman but the head of man as well.
-He is the Lord of all creatures and the head of all creatures.
+He is the Lord of all created beings and the head of all created beings.
 How could you determine the maleness of Jesus to be the symbol of the head of woman?
 Would this not be blasphemy?
 Jesus is a male who has not been corrupted.
 He is God; He is Christ; He is the Lord.
 How could He be a male like Adam who was corrupted?
 Jesus is the flesh worn by the most holy Spirit of God.
 How could you say He is a God who possesses the maleness of Adam?
 In that case, would not all of God’s work have been wrong?
 Would Jehovah have incorporated within Jesus the maleness of Adam who was beguiled by the serpent?
 Is not the incarnation of the present time another instance of the work of God incarnate, who is different in gender from Jesus but like Him in nature?
 Do you still dare say that God incarnate could not be female, because woman was the first to be beguiled by the serpent?
 Do you still dare say that, as woman is the most unclean and the source of the corruption of humankind, God could not possibly become flesh as a female?
 Do you dare to persist in saying that “woman shall always obey man and may never manifest or directly represent God”?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Two Incarnations Complete the Significance of the Incarnation